Chevolier/llm-performance-viz/README.md

 - `--dry-run`: Show what tests would be executed without running them

 Use `python run_auto_test.py --help` for full usage information.

+### Deployment Commands (`deploy_server.py`)

+- `--config, -c`: Path to YAML or JSON configuration file (required)
+- `--show-command`: Show the generated Docker command without executing it
+- `--no-health-check`: Skip health check after deployment
+- `--stop`: Stop and remove the deployment instead of starting it
+- `--status`: Check the status of the deployment
+- `--verbose, -v`: Enable verbose output

+Use `python deploy_server.py --help` for full usage information.

 ## Automated Testing Features